JampaUchoa/the-art-of-engineering-management/_chapters/6_engineering-role-in-product.md

 slug: the-engineering-role-in-shaping-product
 ready: true
 ---
-# Why you need to care about Product
+# Why Engineering Managers need to care about Product

 Product is the most critical pillar of a squad.
 It doesn't matter if your tech stack has 100% unit test coverage and your team always delivers on time if the deliveries have no impact.
 Most startups fail because they run out of cash before shipping a product that people want.